How to Apply for Financial Aid at DMACC

 The College’s records are reviewed at the completion of every semester of enrollment to determine compliance with the SAP policy.
 There are three components to the SAP policy:

-- Minimum GPA - Students must maintain a cumulative GPA of a 2.0 or higher to remain eligible for financial aid.
-Academic records are reviewed at the completion of every term of enrollment (Fall, Spring, Summer) to determine financial aid satisfactory academic progress.
+Students must maintain a cumulative GPA of a 2.0 or higher to remain eligible for financial aid.
+Academic records are reviewed at the completion of every term of enrollment (Fall, Spring, Summer) to determine FA-SAP.

-Students may use financial aid to repeat courses that were not successfully completed.
 The credit hours from a repeated course are counted as attempted hours every time the course is repeated.
 Once the course is passed, the credit hours are counted as both attempted and completed credit hours.
+Incompletes are counted as non-passing grades.

 Appealing Financial Aid Suspensions

-Students who have extenuating circumstances may appeal their financial aid suspension.
-There are specific limitations regarding a student’s ability to appeal academic progress for financial aid purposes.
-For details on how to appeal, see the college policy ES 4300 for complete details, dmacc.edu/student_services/int/Procedures/ES4300%20Final.pdf
+Students who have extenuating circumstances may appeal their financial aid suspension one time.
+For details on how to appeal, see the College Policy ES 4300 for complete details, https://www.dmacc.edu/student_services/int/Procedures/ES4300%20Final.pdf.

 Prior to the 10th day of class, instructors can view their class lists online and must identify students who have never attended their class.
-Students will receive an email indicating the classes that they were reported as having never attended.
+Students will receive an email indicating the classes that were reported.
 If they have been reported as never-attending, the student is dropped from enrollment, and the student’s financial aid is adjusted accordingly.
 If a balance is due, a letter is sent to the student, indicating the amount and a due date.
-If an instructor error was made, instructions will be included within the notice concern how to re-establish enrollment within the dropped course.
+If an instructor error was made, the student may obtain a signature from the instructor on an official drop/add form and submit it to the Registrar’s office to reenroll.

 Quit Attending Process

 Instructors are asked to report students who have quit attending.
-An email is sent to the student showing in which classes they have been reported as having quit attending.
-If all instructors report a student as QA, a Return of Title IV calculation (see below) is completed.
-The student is dropped from his or her classes and will receives a letter informing the student of any amount that may owed to the College or the Department of Education and the methods of repayment.
+An email is sent to the student showing what classes have been reported as QA.
+The student must obtain the instructor’s signature and submit the signed email to the Financial Aid Office.
+If all instructors report a student as QA, a Return of Title IV calculation is completed.
+The student is dropped from his classes and receives a letter telling him of any amount he may owe to the College or Department of Education and the methods of repayment.
 Those students who are reported in some, but not all of their classes as QA should consider dropping those courses in order to avoid receiving a failing grade.

 Return of Financial Aid